andrej6/resolution/design/AST.md

 ## AST transformations

-We can translate various logical equivalences into transformations of the AST:
+We can translate various logical equivalences into transformations of the AST.
+In the following, `P`, `Q`, `R`, etc. stand for arbitrary subtrees.

 - Associativity and commutativity of `&`, `|`, and `<->`:
   ```